Android Phone Temperature: What Is Normal?

 Since more power is passing through the battery in a shorter amount of time, fast charging usually generates more heat.

-A faster charge is going to push your phone’s temperature up to the higher parts of this range.
+A faster charge is going to push your Android phone’s temperature up to the higher parts of this range.

 The third option is wireless charging.